(Last Updated 07/28/2022)

 Overview

-The Bill Emerson Good Samaritan Food Donation Act provides a strong federal baseline of protection for food donors.
-It covers individuals, businesses, nonprofit organizations, the officers of businesses and nonprofit organizations, and gleaners.
-A donor must donate in good faith to a nonprofit organization that distributes the donated food to needy populations, and the food must meet all quality and labeling standards imposed by federal, state and local laws and regulations.
+The Bill Emerson Good Samaritan Food Donation Act, as amended by the Food Donation Improvement Act, provides a strong federal baseline of protection for food donors against state and federal liability claims.
+It covers individuals, businesses, schools, nonprofit organizations, the officers of businesses and nonprofit organizations, and gleaners.
+A donor must donate in good faith to a nonprofit organization that distributes the donated food to needy populations, or, if the donor is a qualified direct donor, they may donate food directly to needy individuals.
+Donated food must meet all quality and labeling standards imposed by federal, state and local laws and regulations.
+A state’s liability protection law can provide more, but not less, protection than the Emerson Act.

 Connecticut TAX INCENTIVES